What is e-Waste?

 - E-waste is made up of old electronic products we throw away.
 This can be harmful to our health and the Environment.

-- We are using more electronic devices at a fast pace.
-This is a big part of the e-waste issue we face now.
+- We are using more electronic devices quickly.
+This adds to the e-waste problem.

-- Toxic materials and toxic metals, like heavy metals in e-waste, can leak into the Environment.
-This can harm both people and nature.
+- Toxic materials, like heavy metals in e-waste, can leak into the Environment, harming people and nature.

 - Recycling electronic waste reduces pollution.
 It also lowers the need for new resources from the Earth.